Modul University Vienna: University bodies

 The university is managed by a collegial body consisting of the rector, the vice-rector, and the managing director.
 The University Council supports the development of Modul University Vienna and consists of four representatives of the owners, two representatives of the industry, and two representatives of other universities.
-The University Senate consists of 23 members and elects the members of various committees and proposes candidates for the offices of rector and vice-rector.
+The University Senate consists of 23 members elects the members of various committees and proposes candidates for the offices of rector and vice-rector.

-Academic units
+Academic Departments & Schools

-Modul University Vienna consists of four scientific departments and one research institute:
+Modul University Vienna consists of five scientific departments (schools) and two research institutes: